jb1981dev/Precise-Docs/docs/source/examples.rst

 :ref:`My Target Section <my-target-label>`.

-Also we can link to Titles/Headers, although explicit linking is better, because then we can still change the title while the link remains intact. :ref:`Subsection Title (Level 2)`.
+Also we can link to Titles/Headers, although explicit linking is better, because then we can still change the title while the link remains intact. :ref:`Section Title (Level 1)`.

 ``To link to another document: ``:doc:`path/to/other/document```